 Early mobilisation as soon as medically safe during a recovery from critical illness has been shown to improve long term outcomes for the patient, decrease repositioning needs, expedite discharge and reduce re-admissions.

-The prescription of correct seating as part of the treatment package often enables early mobilization by supporting the patient to get out of bed earlier and therefore positively impacts their clinical outcome.
+The prescription of correct seating as part of the treatment package often enables early mobilisation by supporting the patient to get out of bed earlier and therefore positively impacts their clinical outcome.

 Bed rest results in 12% loss of muscle strength each week, intensifying to 50% loss after 3-5 weeks.1 Therefore, encouraging the patient to sit in a chair as early as possible into their treatment can be a key factor in order to preserve muscle strength.